rails/rails/guides/source/threading_and_code_execution.md

 The rest of this guide goes into more detail about threading in Rails, and how extensions and applications with particular requirements can use it.

+NOTE: You can read more about Rails' in-built concurrency, and how to configure it, in the [Framework Behavior](#framework-behavior) section.

 The Rails Executor
 ------------------

-The [Rails Executor](https://api.rubyonrails.org/classes/ActiveSupport/ExecutionWrapper.html) separates application code from framework code.
-Any time the Rails framework invokes code you've written in your application, it will be wrapped by the Executor.
+The Rails Executor inherits from the [`ActiveSupport::ExecutionWrapper`](https://api.rubyonrails.org/classes/ActiveSupport/ExecutionWrapper.html).
+The Executor separates application code from framework code by wrapping code that you've written.

 The Executor consists of two callbacks: `to_run` and `to_complete`.
 The `to_run` callback is called before the application code, and the `to_complete` callback is